How to Choose the Right Business Coach for Therapists

 Transparency Around Money

-Be cautious of coaching that promises quick fixes, guaranteed income, or one universal strategy for all therapists.
+Be cautious of coaching that promises quick fixes, guaranteed income numbers, or one universal strategy for all therapists.

 Private practice is nuanced.
-Ethical, sustainable success looks different for different people.
-The right coach helps you make informed decisions — not pressure you into someone else’s version of success.
+What works for a cash-pay trauma therapist in a high-income metro may not work for an insurance-paneled generalist in a rural area.
+The right coach helps you make informed decisions based on your context, not pressure you into someone else's version of success.

 How I Support Therapists in Private Practice